Grimentz resort information - a general overview

 The skiing, especially if you are into your off-piste, is epic.
 With the top station at just under 3,000 metres and over 1,400 metres of vertical there is plenty of everything, and the North and East facing slopes keep their snow in good condition.
 What's more the back-country terrain hardly ever gets tracked out so you can repeat descents all day long with fresh tracks each time - oh joy.

 Thanks to the high altitude lake above the village Grimentz has an unlimited and high pressure water supply.
 This means the village has been able to install fantastic snow making facilities that keep the lower slopes in great condition throughout the season.
-The amount of pisted terrain in each resort is perhaps a little limiting (Grimentz: 50 kms, Zinal: 70 kms and St Luc/Chandolin: 75 kms) so it's best for beginners, early intermediates and experts (off-piste).
-However, there is a new cable car link between Grimentz and Zinal which will open in December 2013.
-This will consist of two cabins, each with capacity for 125 people.
-Our advice is to get here quick - before the others do.
+The amount of pisted terrain in each resort is perhaps a little limiting.
+However, the link established between Grimentz and Zinal means together the two resorts can boast 120km of piste (Grimentz: 50km and Zinal: 70km).
+With the skiing at St Luc adding a further 75km of pistes and another smaller ski area above Vercorin the whole area is best for beginners and intermediates, and experts who will enjoy the huge amounts of lift accessed high altitude off-piste terrain.

 1,570m - 2,900m